All about Ha Long Bay

 What’s the best time of year to visit Ha Long Bay?

 The best times to visit are June to mid-September for warmer weather and water activities, and mid-December to late December for cooler, clearer skies and fewer crowds.
-Check out the timings page for more information.
+Check out the Timings page for more information.

 What is Ha Long Bay's history, and why is it important?